 Spanish, French, Tomatis, Tamil, and English are some regular classes.

-Apart from these Auroville facilities/units, there are many other things that I love about Auroville like the greenery, sustainable living ethos, affordable gym, dirt roads, but these five are my top favorites that I wish get replicated around the world in all residential neighbourhoods.
+Apart from these Auroville facilities/units, there are many other things that I love about Auroville like the greenery, sustainable living ethos, dirt roads, but these five are my top favorites that I wish get replicated around the world in all residential neighbourhoods.